Bench Press Decline

 - Ensure that the back of your head, shoulder blades/upper back, and glute region/lower back are in contact with the bench throughout the entire exercise.

-- Extend elbows (without locking elbows), to lift the bar off of the rack and position the barbell above your chest.
+- Extend elbows (without locking elbows), lifting the dumbbells and positioning them above your shoulders.

 Downward movement/eccentric phase:

-- In a controlled fashion, allow the elbows to bend while lowering the bar towards your chest.
+- In a controlled fashion, allow the elbows to bend while lowering the dumbbells as you flare your elbows out to the side.

 - Maintain the wrists rigid and directly above the elbows throughout the entire movement.